Skip to content

 1. HOA Governing Documents (CC&Rs)

-HOAs should review their Covenants, Conditions, and Restrictions (CC&Rs) to ensure that accepting cryptocurrency aligns with existing rules.
+HOAs should review their Covenants, Conditions, and Restrictions (CC&Rs) to help ensure that accepting cryptocurrency aligns with existing rules.
 If the CC&Rs are silent on the matter, HOAs may need to amend them to explicitly allow digital payment methods.
-An amendment to the CC&Rs will require the approval of the board and, in some cases, the homeowners themselves.
-Legal counsel should be consulted to ensure the amendment complies with state laws.
+An amendment to the CC&Rs may require the approval of the board and, in some cases, the homeowners themselves.
+Legal counsel should be consulted to help ensure the amendment complies with state laws.

 2. Tax Considerations and Reporting